Gerrard the unlikely Premier League title decider?

 City lead nearest rivals Liverpool - the club with which Gerrard won the the Champions League, FA Cup, Uefa Cup and League Cup, and for whom he scored 186 goals in 710 appearances - by three points with three matches to play.

-Gary Linker, speaking on Match of the Day, discussed a possible last-day scenario where Gerrard could win the league for Liverpool if Villa earned victory at City.
+Gary Lineker, speaking on Match of the Day, discussed a possible last-day scenario where Gerrard could win the league for Liverpool if Villa earned victory at City.

 Former Liverpool player and MOTD pundit Danny Murphy asked: "I wonder if he's still registered to play?"